electerious/Ackee/docs/Get started.md

 ACKEE_PASSWORD=password
 ```

-The [README](../README.md#Options) contains a detailed explanation of all available options, but only those two are required to run Ackee with the existing `docker-compose.yml`.
+Only those two are required to run Ackee with the existing `docker-compose.yml`.
+Take a look at the [options](Options.md) for a detailed explanation.

 ### 2. Run Ackee